-The Des Moines Area Religious Council is an interfaith organization with a core membership of over 125 congregations from five faith traditions.
+The Des Moines Area Religious Council is an interfaith organization with a mission of working together to meet basic human needs for the greater Des Moines community.
 Recipient of the 2012 LIVE UNITED Advocacy Award from the United Way of Central Iowa, DMARC provides a common means of responding to basic human needs and a context for interfaith dialogue.

 DMARC manages a Food Pantry Network consisting of 14 separate partnering food pantry sites, a Mobile Food Pantry, two food warehouses, and numerous community supporters.
 The DMARC Food Pantry Network is health-based and is the largest food pantry network in Iowa.
 Food pantry sites are located in Des Moines, Ankeny, Clive, Johnston, Urbandale and West Des Moines.